Own the ultimate in limited edition fine art photography

 Real estate expert Barbara Corcoran responded to an interview question – do people really buy real estate without actually walking into the unit?
 In response, she said: “Very few people will take that kind of risk.”

 A buyer cannot necessarily spot rust, or a flooring issue, with a virtual tour.
 A house inspection doesn’t occur in a virtual tour.
 If the neighborhood is below standard, that cannot be determined from a virtual tour.
 Natural lighting cannot be evaluated in a virtual tour, either.
 It takes a personal visit.
 In my opinion, the virtual tour is interesting, but it is outside the scope of our services.
-A walkthrough video is both intuitive and easy for the viewer.
-It doesn’t require use of controls specific for example to the 3D tour.

 USING LIGHTROOM TO POST-PRODUCE REAL ESTATE PHOTOGRAPHS